Call for Entries

 Is there a fee to display my tree at the exhibit?

-- Yes, exhibitors will pay a fee for each display - 6' tables for most entries are $175, 8'x4' tables for "Extra-Large" entries are $275.
+- Yes, exhibitors will pay a fee for each display.
+Fees are approximately $175 for displays on 6' tables and $275 for displays on 8’ tables (2024 rates).
 Fees will be detailed in the exhibitor contract.

 Can I get a waiver for the exhibitor's fee?

 - Exhibitor's fees are required for all accepted entries.
 If you are affiliated with a bonsai club, your club may sponsor an entry on your behalf.
+Any fee waivers will be considered on a case-by-case basis.
 Contact the organizers for additional information.

-Can I put my 10" tree in the shohin category?
+Can my 10" tree be judged in the shohin category?

-- No. Category changes will be made at the discretion of the organizers only and are final.
+- No. Judging categories will be made at the discretion of the organizers only and are final.
 Entries that are mis-categorized will be corrected.
 The organizers may change the submission category to accommodate unusual submissions.

 Who are the exhibition jurors?

 - There are 5 jurors this year representing a diversity of backgrounds in the American bonsai scene.
-The jurors are: Bjorn Bjorholm, Todd Schlafer, David DeGroot, Eric Schrader and Michael Hagedorn.
+The jurors are: Bjorn Bjorholm, Ryan Neil, Andrew Robson, Suthin Sukosolvisit, and Peter Tea.
 Each juror will be independently presented with an anonymized slate of photos representing the submitted trees.
 The jurors rank the trees based on the selection criteria that the organizers provide, with the aim of creating a diverse and interesting bonsai exhibit.

 - Exhibitors will be the sole members of the judging panel.
 To learn more about the judging process, see the Exhibitors section of the FAQ.